ibm-cloud-docs/satellite/cli-reference.md

 **Example:**
 ```
-ibmcloud sat config configuration ls
+ibmcloud sat config ls
 ```
 {: pre}

 <br />

-### `ibmcloud sat config configuration rename`
+### `ibmcloud sat config rename`
 {: #cli-config-configuration-rename}

 Rename a {{site.data.keyword.satelliteshort}} configuration.
 {: shortdesc}

 Clusters that are subscribed to the existing configuration name are not automatically updated.
-Before you rename your configuration, check which clusters are subscribed to your configuration with the `ibmcloud sat config configuration get` command.
-After you rename the configuration, use the `ibmcloud sat config subscription create` command to subscribe these clusters to your new configuration name.
+Before you rename your configuration, check which clusters are subscribed to your configuration with the `ibmcloud sat config get` command.
+After you rename the configuration, use the `ibmcloud sat subscription create` command to subscribe these clusters to your new configuration name.
 {: note}

 ```
-ibmcloud sat config configuration rename --configuration CONFIGURATION --name NEW_NAME [-q]
+ibmcloud sat config rename --config CONFIG --name NEW_NAME [-q]
 ```
 {: pre}